 Wondering whether binoculars are any good for astronomy.
 There are many reasons why stargazing binoculars are useful.
 How good are binoculars for astronomy?
 Here are 13 reasons to invest in a pair if you’re a night-sky watcher…

 How good are binoculars for astronomy?

 What can you see with astronomy binoculars?
 Let’s see.
 Comets.
 The moon features.
 But read on…here are 13 good reasons binoculars can help your stargazing experience, but there’s probably a lot more.
 It seems it’s worth getting a good pair of astronomy binoculars.

-It’s not a matter of binoculars vs telescope, but rather a case of binoculars being a great accessory to that home telescope.
-First, they will help you find stars and planets to point to in the night sky (more so than the naked eye).
+It’s not a matter of binoculars vs telescope, but rather a case of binoculars adding to the experience of using that home telescope.
+They help with finding stars and planets in the night sky and enhance your perspective when navigating the sky.

 With binoculars, you can search out Uranus and Neptune with the help of finder charts.

 5. Planet viewing